SA9102/Productivity-App/README.md

 React context is used to allow todo items to access the functions that manipulate its own objects in state, avoiding prop drilling.

+I use custom CSS variables to help maintain a consistent colour scheme in the application.

 ## Dependencies

 - [react-modal](https://www.npmjs.com/package/react-modal)

 ## Update Log

+### 11th December 2024

+- A button for removing all completed todo items in one go
+- Assign colours to categories
+- Have the category name and colour appear on each todo item
+- Adjust the colour of the category name (black or white) based on the background color, for better contrast

 ### 10th December 2024